xipki/xipki/README.md

 6. Use the native features (optional)

-  In Linux-X86_64 and OSX-X56_64 environment, openssl as SSL engine and the OS native transport mechanism (Epoll in Linux and KQueue in OSX) ca Oe used in XiPKI.
+  In Linux-X86_64 and OSX-X56_64 environment, openssl as SSL engine and the OS native transport mechanism (Epoll in Linux and KQueue in OSX) can be used in XiPKI.
 Please refer to the configuration file `etc/org.apache.karaf.features.cfg` for more details.